Skip to content

 Added in v0.2.0

 Change the speed or duration of the signal without changing the pitch.
-This transform employs librosa.effects.time_stretch under the hood to achieve the effect.
+This transform lets you choose between method="signalsmith_stretch" and method="librosa_phase_vocoder".
+If you need other time stretching methods, consider the following alternatives:

 Input-output example